 Reviewed by Wayne S. Walker

-Disclosure: Many publishers and/or authors provide free copies of their books in exchange for an honest review without requiring a positive opinion.
+Disclosure: Many publishers, literary agents, and/or authors provide free copies of their books in exchange for an honest review without requiring a positive opinion.
 Any books donated to Home School Book Review for review purposes are in turn donated to a library.
 No other compensation has been received for the reviews posted on Home School Book Review.

 For more information e-mail firstname.lastname@example.org